No.96/A /9/1, 42nd cross, 3rd Main, 8th BIock, Jayanagar Bengaluru

 About Pipac

 Pressurized Intra-Peritoneal Aerosol Chemotherapy (PIPAC) is a laparoscopic procedure of administration of aerosolized chemotherapy within the abdominal cavity, where the laws of physics allow a high tissue concentration of chemotherapy in the cancer cells, but without the usual side effects and toxicity of injected chemotherapy.
+With the expertise of some of the best oncologists in India, PIPAC has emerged as an innovative approach to cancer treatment.

 Pressurized Intra-Thoracic Aerosol Chemotherapy (PITAC) is the same procedure when used for chest for cancers that have spread to pleura.